belshikun/belshikun.github.io/content/dnd/castalia-log-4.md

 ---

 While they wait for the captain to regain consciousness, Abundance tells them why he was there.
-He is a wizard from Khorsir---a mountainous country to the north of Castalia---and he recently came to Castalia.
+He is a wizard from Khorsir---a mountainous country to the north---and he recently came to Castalia.
 He was looking for herbs in the forest, when he was ambushed and knocked out.
 He awoke some time later, finding himself in a wine cellar that had been converted into a prison.
 His belongings were on the other side of an iron grate door, out of reach.
 He sent Magpie for help, and waited.

 Soon, two people approached.
 One was a young-looking vampire, and the other was something far worse---a living corpse with pinpricks of cold blue fire in its otherwise dark eye sockets.
 The corpse said "Ah... such a unique specimen.
 It could prove quite useful if broken down for parts.
 See to it that it does not escape while I make the necessary preparations."
 The vampire nodded, but as the corpse turned to leave, and the vampire shot Abundance a weird look.
 Like he's furious and... hurt, somehow?